yegor256/blog/_drafts/_arc.md

 outside world he will always be the guilty one and the team must know that.
 If they know that, they will do everything to not let the architect down.

-**He Is Simple**.
+**He Is Simple.**

 "Simplicity is a great virtue," said Edsger Dijkstra in 1984.
-For a programmer it's a virtue, for an architect it's a survial skill.
+For a programmer it's a virtue, for an architect it's a survival skill.
 An architect who can't explain his ideas in simple words, easily understood by other programmers, is not an architect.
 No matter how smart he is, no matter how bright his ideas are.
 If they can't be